 Also contributing to the Pacifica Pinnacle’s office-space credentials are stowable second- and third-row seats that let you stretch out and configure the area to your individual preference.
 An available built-in vacuum cleaner helps keep the area tidy.

-As for the Kia Carnival, it lacks hybrid and AWD options, but it meets or surpasses the Pacifica on other fronts.
+As for the Kia Carnival, it lacks an AWD option but it meets or surpasses the Pacifica on other fronts.
 The SX Prestige trim is ideal for remote work with its screen-mirroring capability, tray tables, and power-reclining second-row captain’s chairs with extendable leg rests.
-There's even a two-way intercom to facilitate communication between rows, which will have you feeling right at home if you're missing those all-office pages.

 Ford F-150

-Step up to the fully electric F-150 Lightning with a 9,600-watt Intelligent Backup Power system.
+For those looking to enter the EV life, step up to the fully electric F-150 Lightning with a 9.6-kW Intelligent Backup Power system.
 When fully charged and plugged into your home charger, Ford claims the truck will draw off its battery pack to power an average-size home for up to three days.

 Ford Transit

 Depending on how it's configured, the Ford Transit van could be viewed as a blank slate for remote workers.
 Passenger and cargo versions feature a selection of wheelbase lengths, roof heights, turbocharged or naturally aspirated V6 engines, and the option of RWD or AWD capability.
-Inside the largest Transit Cargo model is nearly 500 cubic feet of usable space waiting to be built out to an owner’s specifications.
+Inside the largest Transit Cargo model is nearly 500 cubic feet of usable space waiting to be built into an epic car office; power inverter, lap desk, the works.
+It could offer working from home comfort from anywhere.

 Adding to the Transit’s suitability for workplace use is a Wi-Fi hotspot courtesy of FordPass Connect, multiple USB ports and 12-volt power outlets (the number varies by configuration), and plenty of interior lighting.
 Some Transit Passenger trims include a standard wireless charging pad.